frnsys/half_earth/editor/readme.md

 The editor allows you to modify most of the parameters of the HES game-model.
 See its included Help section for more information.

-The editor can be accessed at [editor.half.earth](https://editor.half.earth/).
+The editor is included in the desktop version of the game.

 [This video walks through an example of how to use the editor.](https://youtu.be/U8rmVcehZlg)